 We would like to extend a warm welcome to all exchange students who have decided to come to Zurich and study at the UZH English Department.

-You can find some useful information on studying at the UZH in the English Department information sheet:
+You can find some useful information on studying at the UZH in the FAQ for inbound exchange students and in the English Department information sheet:

 Please contact Nathalie Meyer, M.A., the English Department's study abroad coordinator, at firstname.lastname@example.org, if you have any questions.